Meet Our Team

 Associate Medical Director

 Dr. Sattler is an Associate Medical Director of HEA3RT.
-She is an ebullient family physician with special interests in quality improvement, population health, medical education, adolescent medicine and mental health.
+She is an ebullient family physician with special interests in the implementation of technology into clinical care settings, quality improvement, behavioral health, population health and medical education.

-Dr. Sattler is the Program Director for the Stanford Primary Care Performance Enhancement Program (PC-PEP), a rapid-cycle quality improvement program that empowers front-line faculty and staff to tackle day-to-day operational problems.
-She is also the Quality Improvement Lead for both the Stanford Primary Care Faculty Practices and the Stanford School of Medicine Continuity of Care Clerkship.
+In addition to her role at HEA3RT, Dr. Sattler is the Primary Care Medical Director for Integrated Behavioral Health and a quality improvement coach for the Stanford Primary Care Performance Enhancement Program (PC-PEP), a rapid-cycle quality improvement program that empowers front-line faculty and staff to tackle day-to-day operational problems.

 Shreya Shah, MD, FACP